kvljimenez/excel-pivot-table/README.md

 ## Installation

-Proceedure to run the manual.
+Procedure to run the manual.

 1. Clone the project
     ```